murong-xu/ivc_lab/README.md

 Note:

-* scripts are adjusted from the original Matlab Grader.
+* Scripts are adjusted from the original Matlab Grader.
 Hence, the code should be run section-by-section.
 * The data used (images and video sequences) has not been uploaded.

 Homework includes the content of: